antfu/pnpm-workspace-utils/packages/eslint-plugin-pnpm/README.md

 ESLint plugin to enforce and auto-fix pnpm catalogs.

-> [!IMPORTANT]
-> This plugin is still in heavy development and the API is not stable.
-Pin your version on use.
+This plugin applies to `package.json` and requires [`jsonc-eslint-parser`](https://github.com/ota-meshi/jsonc-eslint-parser) to be used as parser.

 ## Setup